-Many people think that when it comes to conventional loans that it’s all the same.
+Many people think that when it comes to conventional loans in New York & Pennsylvania that it’s all the same.
 Not quite.

-Conventional loans are also known as conforming lending because the mortgages that are funded must conform to Fannie and Freddie’s guidelines.
+Conventional loans in New York & Pennsylvania are also known as conforming lending because the mortgages that are funded must conform to Fannie and Freddie’s guidelines.
 This beckons back to my notion of everyone being a broker nowadays, because even if your bank funds the loan they are underwriting and selling to either Fannie or Freddie.
 If they are not buying, the bank is not lending.

 This is why it’s very important as an originator to understand the subtle differences between Fannie Mae and Freddie Mac.
 Although 90% of their guidelines and processes are the same there are some very distinct differences.
 I will cover the areas that I think are important for conventional loans but I am sure there are some differences between the two that I will omit.